gtonic/leanix-mcp/README.md

 ## TODOs/know issues

-- explicitely model parent-child relations (to get hold of the subfactsheets)
+- resolution of factsheet relations
-- support mutation (update, delete)
+- support for mutation (update, delete)

 ## Building and Running